apache/shardingsphere/README.md

 - `Connect:` Flexible adaptation of database protocol, SQL dialect and database storage.
 It can quickly connect applications and heterogeneous databases.
 - `Enhance:` Capture database access entry to provide additional features transparently, such as: redirect (sharding, readwrite-splitting and shadow), transform (data encrypt and mask), authentication (security, audit and authority), governance (circuit breaker and access limitation and analyze, QoS and observability).
-- `Pluggable:` Leveraging the micro kernel and 3 layers pluggable mode, features and database ecosystem can be embedded flexibily.
+- `Pluggable:` Leveraging the micro kernel and 3 layers pluggable mode, features and database ecosystem can be embedded flexibly.
 Developers can customize their ShardingSphere just like building with LEGO blocks.

 ShardingSphere became an [Apache](https://apache.org/index.html#projects-list) Top-Level Project on April 16, 2020.